 This national park showcases the area of land that provided Hawaiians with a safe haven from the death penalty after breaking strict laws (called kapu).

-Today, you can take walks along paths that are lined with replica structures showing old ways of life for those who found refuge here centuries ago!
+Today, you can take walks along paths lined with replica structures that show old ways of life for those who found refuge here centuries ago!

 11. See the Painted Church